FredrikPD/Multi-Source-RAG-API/README.md

 ## Technical Decisions & Trade-offs
 ### Database
 SQLite was chosen as the database because it requires zero setup, works out-of-the-box, and is ideal for a small single-instance projects.
 A full database server like PostgreSQL would add unnecessary infrastructure without improving the solution for this scenario.
+Prisma acts as a type-safe ORM on top of SQLite, simplifying queries and schema management.

 ### Vector DB
 Qdrant was selected as the vector database since it’s lightweight, easy to run locally, and purpose-built for vector search.
 Managed services like pgvector in Postgres would introduce extra infrastructure complexity that isn’t needed for this project.
 A tradeoff with Qdrant is that it adds an extra Docker dependency compared to using pgvector inside the main database, but the improved search performance and simpler developer experience are worth it for this RAG-focused task.